RainJamesY/RainJamesY.github.io/_pages/about.md

 ## 🎤 Voice & Eloquence

-- I'm recently in love with **Hamilton** (the broadway muscial), I can rap at least 5 songs in the play.
+- I'm recently in love with **Hamilton** (the broadway muscial), I can rap or sing at least 15 songs in the play.

 - I developed a strong passion for delivering English speeches during my junior school years, after winning several championships in English speaking contests.
 - My favorite speech is Lincoln's Gettysburg Address.